romulocintra/user-locale-client-hints/README.md

 **Q:** Aren’t you adding a lot of new headers?
 Isn’t that going to bloat requests?
    - **A:** *It’s true this proposal adds multiple new headers per request.
 But we don’t expect every site to use or need all the hints for every request, and the `Sec-CH-Locale-Preferences` single header is able to provide most of the needed information.*
+   *[in response to privacy concerns, proposal modified to add only two new headers]*

 **Q:** How about `en-Latn-US-u-ca-gregory-cu-EUR-hc-h24-ms-uksystem` ?
 - **A:** *At the moment there is no support to convert to or from the Unicode format*

 **Q:** How about a header that gives access to all user local preferences `Sec-CH-Locale-Preferences-all` `Sec-CH-Locale-Preferences-: calendar="gregory"; timeZone="Europe/London" ... `?
-- **A:** *There are use cases to simplify how to access this data but at the same time this would add new fingerprinting vectors*
+- **A:** *There are use cases to simplify how to access this data but at the same time this would add significant new fingerprinting vectors*

 ## References
 - [Design Doc - User Preferences on the Web](https://docs.google.com/document/d/1YWkivRAR8OcKQqIqbdfi4_fksBjAdfGqUumpdCQ_aGs/edit#heading=h.2efe18287cds)